A time warp corrects for the optical aberration of the lenses used in a virtual reality headset.

-Turning your viewpoint with a controller is among the most nauseating things you can do in VR, but some games still require it.
-When handled entirely by the app, this winds up being like a position change, so a low-frame-rate app would have smooth “rotation” when the user’s head was moving, but chunky rotation when they use the controller.
-To address this, TimeWarp has an “ExternalVelocity” matrix parameter that can allow controller yaw to be smoothly extrapolated on every rendered frame.
-We do not currently have a Unity interface for this.
+Turning your viewpoint with the joypad is among the most nauseating things you can do in VR, but some games still require it.
+When handled entirely by the app this winds up being like a position change, so a low framerate app would have smooth "rotation" when the user's head was moving, but chunky rotation when they use the joypad.
+To address this, TimeWarp has an "ExternalVelocity" matrix parameter that can allow joypad yaw to be smoothly extrapolated on every rendered frame.
+We do not yet have a Unity interface for this.

 In-world animation will be noticeably chunkier at lower frame rates, but in-place doesn't wind up being very distracting.
 Objects on trajectories are more problematic, because they appear to be stuttering back and forth as they move, when you track them with your head.

 For many apps, monoscopic rendering may still be a better experience than 30 FPS rendering.
-The savings are not as large, but it is a clear tradeoff without as many variables.
+The savings is not as large, but it is a clear tradeoff without as many variables.